-Depending on the development program proposed and type of approval process the development goes through (e.g., Zoning Commission review), DDOT may require a Comprehensive Transportation Review ("CTR") study to determine the impacts on the transportation network.
-Respondents should have a basic understanding of the projected number of trips by mode generated by the proposed development program during the RFP process.
+Depending on the development program proposed and type of approval process the development goes through (i.e., Zoning Commission review), DDOT may require a Comprehensive Transportation Review (CTR) study to determine the impacts on the transportation network.
+Respondents should have a basic understanding of the projected number of trips by mode generated by the proposed development program during the Request for Proposal (RFP) process.